Click to Skip Ad

 Also: The press wants — no, craves — hyperbole.
 “It’s gonna be the finest building in the city, the country,” Stan’s Trump tells someone on the phone at one point in the trailer, while riding in the back of a swanky car with Cohn, before adding one final superlative: “…the world!”
 Later on in the trailer, which you can check out below, an increasingly sure-footed Trump stands before an easel with designs on it: “There’s never been anything like it of this magnitude, this quality.”

 And then there’s this chestnut, explained by The Apprentice‘s version of Cohn, that the real-life Trump continues to use to great effect: “Admit nothing.
 Deny everything.”
-Which, in turn, is also related to another and perhaps the most important Cohn principle (a word I use lightly): No matter what happens, you claim victory and never admit defeat.
+Which, in turn, is also related to another and perhaps the most important Cohn principle: No matter what happens, you claim victory and never admit defeat.

 Written by Vanity Fair scribe Gabriel Sherman, The Apprentice from Briarcliff Entertainment is not some overly dense psychoanalysis of a complex, multi-layered persona.
-Judging from the first trailer, the movie looks to be an unflattering deconstruction of the Tao of Trump — as presented here, he’s all “id” and subtlety-free, this composite of Trump as a narcissistic rageaholic whose appetites and ambition are bound by nothing.
+Judging from the first trailer, the movie looks to be an unflattering deconstruction of the Tao of Trump — as presented here, he’s all “id” and subtlety-free, this composite of Trump as a narcissistic rageaholic whose appetites and ambition are exactly what his detractors imagine them to be: Bound by nothing.

 Andy Meek Trending News Editor